 Appreciation for future generations

 OUR environmental storyJasper inherited the farm from his father before him.
-Farmers work towards a future where the farm can stay in the family so environmental considerations have always been a top priority and the associated costs have not put the family off.
-If your intention is to hand onto it it makes sense to invest in the future and to the Harts that means being environmentally conscious.
-The long payback periods on sustainable practices eventually pay back.
-A ten year payback period is not so long when you've had the farm in the family since 1913!
+Farmers work towards a future where the farm can stay in the family, so environmental considerations have always been a top priority and the associated costs have not put the family off.
+If your intention is to hand it on, it makes sense to invest in the future and to the Harts that means being environmentally conscious.
+The long payback periods on sustainable practices do eventually pay back.
+A ten-year payback period is not so long when you've had the farm in the family since 1913!

 |